steller/sass-lint/docs/rules/url-quotes.md

 ```

-When enabled, the following are disallowed:
+When disabled, the following are disallowed:

 ```scss
 .bar {